 There are no on-campus attendance requirements.
 Because this is an online course, you must access the course at least 3 times a week to stay up to date with forum discussions and assignments.
 Be prepared for this participatory type of online course that unfolds week-by-week, and know in advance that it is not a correspondence or self-paced course.
 Students who do not access and participate in the course at least 3 times a week, will not be able to pass the course.
 Distance education is not easier than a traditional face-to-face course; the content is just presented in a different modality.
 For success in this course, be sure you have both the time and the technology to undertake it.

 You must have access to a reliable computer and a functioning Internet connection.
 You should also have a backup plan should your system or your Internet provider fail you.
 Since we will be using the Moodle learning management system, you must at least have a basic understanding of how to navigate the Internet and communicate online.

-If you are on the wait list or need to add the course, you must email the instructor, Dr. Sandy Boyd, as soon as possible to request an add code.
+If you are on the wait list or need to add the course, you must email me, Dr. Sandy Boyd, <email@example.com> as soon as possible to request an add code.
 Please include your full name, the title and section number of the class you wish to add, and your COM Student ID in your email.
 Please put ED 111 in the subject line.

 I look forward to learning with you!